LanceMcCarthy/GoldenClouds/index.md

       * ![trashbin](https://user-images.githubusercontent.com/3520532/179368463-44689124-083d-4bea-bc88-95f4c323773f.jpg)
 * **Off-limits Areas**
   * There are only two internal areas that are off-limits, both rooms have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
+  * Owner's bedroom.
+This is the door facing the game room with an electronic lock.
-  * The bodega (tool closet) is outdoors.
-This is not a guest area, but if you do need a rake, shovel, or ladder for some reason, your door key will open it.
+  * The external bodega (tool closet) is not a guest area, but if you do need a rake, shovel, or ladder for some reason, your door key will open it.
 However, we ask that you contact Roy for anything that requires these items, he will handle it.
 * **Windows, Fans, Air Conditioners**
   * Arenal is always ~72 degrees (+/- 10) and comfortable year-round (22 Celsius, +/- 4).
   * Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.
     * Each window has a screen next to it, insert the screen after opening the window
   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
-* **Jacuzzis `(unlisted feature)`**
+* **Jacuzzis**
-  * These are not in the AirBnb/Vrbo listing because they break frequently and we can't promise availability.
-The default status is "Not available", but during check in, we will let you know it is working.
-If it's not, please remember when leaving an Airbnb review that we never listed it as a feature 😋
-      * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit.
-Until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
-        * > **⚠️ Do not attempt to operate it yourself ⚠️**.
-On top of an electrocution hazard, without a thermostat you run the risk of serious physical harm (or ☠️) because there is no way to limit the temperature or duration.
-If it is working, Roy will manually bring it up to a good temp for you and then turn off the heater, that temp will last for *many* hours.
-      * **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.
+  * The indoor and out door jacuzzi are not available for use due to the unavailability of repair parts.

 ## Tips